 European Air Operations: The weather restricts flying operations.
 The Luftwaffe bombs Bristol, which is its latest target for successive raids, and London.
 The RAF bombs various airfields and ports in northwest Europe.

-Norwegian 1374 ton freighter Nyland is sailing with Convoy EN 35 off Iona, Inner Hebrides when it runs aground at West Rock and is wrecked.
-All 20 on board (including three Canadians) perish.
+Norwegian 1374-ton freighter Nyland is sailing with Convoy EN 35 off Iona, the Inner Hebrides when it runs aground at West Rock and is wrecked.
+All 20 onboard (including three Canadians) perish.
 The Nyland was en route to join Convoy OB 255 out of Liverpool.
 The ship simply disappears - a tug sent to tow it off the shore found nothing.
 Two weeks later, some wreckage bearing her name is found at Torran Rocks.

 British coaster South Coaster encounters severe weather in Bristol Channel and is abandoned by its crew.
 The ten men are picked up by the Royal National Lifeboat Institute and the ship sinks.
 A ship with the same name sinks on 13 December 1943 at Pole Sands, but that is a different wreck.

 Submarine HMS Unbeaten bangs up against depot ship HMS Titania in the Clyde due to the rough weather and takes damage.
 It proceeds to Barrow for repair.